 The risk that we may be sued on product liability claims is inherent in the development and commercialization of therapeutic products.
 Side effects of, manufacturing defects in, or improper physician administration of, products that we develop could result in the deterioration of a patient's condition, injury or even death.
 For example, our liability could be sought after by patients participating in clinical trials due to unexpected side effects resulting from the administration of our products.
 Once a product successfully completes applicable pre-marketing regulatory requirements and is commercialized, the likelihood of product liability lawsuits increases.
 Criminal or civil proceedings might be filed against us by patients, physicians, regulatory authorities, pharmaceutical companies and any other third party using or marketing our products.
 These actions could include claims resulting from acts by our collaboration partners, potential licensees and subcontractors, over which we have little or no control.
 These lawsuits may divert our management from pursuing our business strategy and may be costly to defend.
 In addition, if we are held liable in any of these lawsuits, we may incur substantial liabilities and may be forced to limit or forgo further commercialization of the affected products.
-Any such adverse effect on our ability to commercialize our products successfully.
+Any such adverse outcomes in future legal proceedings could also damage our market reputation which could in turn have an adverse effect on our ability to commercialize our products successfully.